-- Master of Science in Social Work (MSSW) from the Kent School of Social Work - Juris Doctor (JD) from the Brandeis School of Law - Master of Business Administration (MBA) from the School of Business and Public Administration of study - whether away from the Seminary or not - students are expected to complete a summative, integrative project or coursework.
+- Master of Science in Social Work (MSSW) from the Kent School of Social Work - Juris Doctor (JD) from the Brandeis School of Law - Master of Business Administration (MBA) from the College of Business a summative, integrative project or coursework.
 For more information on the length of program for each degree at the University of Louisville, those interested should contact the appropriate school.